brooklynrail/brooklynrail-platform/content/events/2020/11/monuments-now-jeffrey-gibson-paul-ramirez-jonas-and-xaviera-simmons.md

       another part to performance, and other parts to installation, video, and sound works-keeping her practice in constant and consistent rotation, shift, and engagement.
+poets:
+  - person: jive-poetic
+    event_bio: "Jive Poetic is a writer, organizer, and educator based in Brooklyn.
+      He is founder of Insurgent Poets Society, Carnival Slam: Cultural Exchange, and co-founder of Brooklyn Poetry Slam.
+Jive is a curator/host at Nuyorican Poet’s Café and teaches poetry and hip-hop to at-risk youth."
 date: 2020-11-13 13:00:00 -0500
 end_date: 2020-11-13 14:30:00 -0500
 series: 173